rails/solid_cache/README.md

 ```

 ### Index size limits
-The SolidCache migrations try to create an index with 1024 byte entries.
+The Solid Cache migrations try to create an index with 1024 byte entries.
 If that is too big for your database, you should:

 1. Edit the index size in the migration
 2. Set `max_key_bytesize` on your cache to the new value